 At this point you would probably wail: this is a biased study!
 What about taking a random sample, using objective evaluations of the children's experiences, and comparing like with like ie controlling for such factors as social class and family structure?
 Yet most of the studies claiming positive results for same sex parenting suffer from one or more of these defects.
 They are based on convenience samples of mostly white, middle class couples who volunteered for the study, and who understood the political ramifications, they themselves mostly rated their children's experiences, and the results were compared to the whole range of parents, without controlling for other social circumstances.

 It therefore set the cat among the pigeons when Mark Regnerus made the first attempt to obtain a random sample of families and, equally important, collected the data from the (young adult) children rather than the parents.
 The children of same sex households suffered many more negative effects than those of natural families.
-(See another summary here.)
+(See another summary here, or go to the original article.)
 Although the critics came out in force against him, his study was only the first.
 A random study of 20% of the Canadian census revealed that children of same sex couples were less than two thirds as likely to graduate from high school as their peers from natural families.
 The evidence is mounting up.
 Another large scale study in 2015 revealed twice as many emotional problems.
 The same results came from a sample of more than 200,000 children (here and here).
 The effects last into adulthood.

 Of course, the mechanism is still in dispute.
 Many commentators have noted the similarity to the children of divorce, and same sex parenting usually means the breakdown of a natural family.
 Since same sex unions are themselves more likely to break up, the children are hit with a double whammy.
 The fact that many of them struggle with their sexuality and gender identity, however, is almost certainly the result of the sexuality of their "parents".
-It also appears that those who have lived 10 years with "married" same-sex partners fear worse than those who have lived only 4 years under such circumstances.
+It also appears that those who have lived 10 years with "married" same-sex partners fare worse than those who have lived only 4 years under such circumstances.

 Even when the same sex parents are otherwise "good", the scars are there.
-That was why six such children wrote an amicus curiae brief to the US Supreme Court explaining that, although they loved their "parents", and were under extreme social pressure to support their lifestyle, the loss of the complimentary parent has left a void which cannot be filled.
+That was why six such children wrote an amicus curiae brief to the US Supreme Court explaining that, although they loved their "parents", and were under extreme social pressure to support their lifestyle, the loss of the complementary parent has left a void which cannot be filled.